Thairo Estrada Player Props: Giants vs. White Sox

-On Monday, Thairo Estrada (coming off going 1-for-3) and the San Francisco Giants face the Chicago White Sox, whose starting pitcher will be Michael Kopech.
-First pitch is at 3:10 PM ET.
+Thairo Estrada -- 2-for-4 with a home run and an RBI in his last game -- will be in action for the San Francisco Giants against the Chicago White Sox, with Dylan Cease on the hill, on April 5 at 2:10 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Yankees.
+He hit a home run while going 2-for-4 in his previous game against the White Sox.

 Thairo Estrada Game Info & Props vs. the White Sox